-Genital warts, sometimes called venereal warts, are growths or bumps contracted through sexual contact.
+Genital warts, sometimes called venereal warts, are growths or bumps usually contracted through sexual contact.
 They're caused by certain types of the human papillomavirus (HPV), which is one of the most common sexually transmitted diseases (STDs).
-There are currently many different strains of the HPV virus.

-Genital warts are transmitted through sexual contact (anal, oral, and vaginal) with an infected person, and warts can appear within several weeks or months afterwards.
+The virus that causes genital warts is typically transmitted through sexual contact (anal, oral, or vaginal) with an infected person, and warts can appear within several weeks or months afterwards.

-A vaccine for people 9 to 26 years old is approved to prevent HPV infection, which causes most cervical cancers and genital warts.
-The vaccine, called Gardasil, is given as three injections over a 6-month period.
-It doesn't protect those who've already been infected with certain HPV strains, and doesn't protect against all types of HPV, so be sure your child gets routine checkups and/or gynecologic exams.
+A vaccine for people 9 to 26 years old is approved to prevent HPV infection, which causes most genital warts and cervical cancers.
+The vaccine is given as three injections over a 6-month period and, to be effective, must be given before someone is exposed to HPV.
+It doesn't protect people who have already been infected with certain HPV strains, and it doesn't protect against all types of HPV, so be sure your kids have routine physical checkups and, for girls, gynecologic exams.
 If you have questions about the vaccine, talk with your doctor.

 Because genital warts are spread through sexual contact, the best way to prevent them is to abstain from having sex.
 Sexual contact with more than one partner or with someone who has more than one partner increases the risk of contracting any STD.

-The immune system usually clears the HPV infection.
-Genital warts can be treated and removed with prescription medication or other medical procedures, such as freezing or laser treatments.
+The immune system can sometimes clear the warts with no treatment.
+Other times, genital warts can be treated and removed with prescription medication or other medical procedures, such as freezing or laser treatments.

 A teen who is being treated for genital warts also should be tested for other STDs, and should have time alone with the doctor to openly discuss issues like sexual activity.
-Not all teens will be comfortable talking with parents about these issues.
-But it's important to encourage them to talk to a trusted adult who can provide the facts.
+Not all teens are comfortable talking with parents about these issues, but it's important to encourage them to talk to a trusted adult who can help.

 If your teen is thinking of becoming sexually active or already has started having sex, it's important to talk about it.
 Make sure your teen knows how STDs can be spread (during anal, oral, or vaginal sex) and that these infections often don't have symptoms, so a partner might have an STD without knowing it.